kunzel/asp_exercises/README.md

 This repository is composed of personal excercises on Answer Set Programming using the Potassco suite.

 ## Instalation guide
-*Last updated: 13-May-2015*
+*Last updated: 26-May-2015*

 The following guide shows how I have installed the essential Potassco tools (gringo, clingo) on a computer with Ubuntu 14.04 "Trusty".
-I also explain how to install the rosoclingo and rosoclingo_examples packages on ROS Indiglo.
+I also explain how I have installed the rosoclingo and rosoclingo_examples packages in a ROS Indigo workspace.

 * Download the package with the **SOURCE** code of clingo from the [Potassco repository](http://sourceforge.net/projects/potassco/files/clingo/).
 Precompiled packages are available, but we need to build the package from the source code to synchronize it with our system (Python, Lua, etc.).
 This is important, to be able to use it with ROS.

-At the moment of writing this guide, the latest version of clingo is 4.5.0, and can be downloaded [HERE](http://sourceforge.net/projects/potassco/files/clingo/4.5.0/).
+UPDATE [26-May-2015]: At the moment of writing this guide, the latest version of clingo was 4.5.0, however, the latest version of ROSoClingo is 0.3 which can only work now on clingo version 4.4.0, so please use this version [DOWNLOAD](http://sourceforge.net/projects/potassco/files/clingo/4.4.0/).

 * Decompress the package and open the INSTALL file.
 At the begining of the document are stated the prerrequisites of the system.
 We will have to verify the fulfillment of each one of them, in orther to be able to build the package.

 ```
-tar -xzvf clingo-4.5.0-source.tar.gz
+tar -xzvf clingo-4.4.0-source.tar.gz
-cd clingo-4.5.0-source
+cd clingo-4.4.0-source
 gedit INSTALL &
 ```